 OLED Displays are emissive devices so their spectra are just the sum of the individual Red, Green and Blue OLED spectra, modified slightly by the touchscreen layer and anti-reflection absorption layer through which their light must pass.
-As expected the Pixel 4 XL OLED spectra are relatively narrow with deep notches between the primaries, which results in highly saturated colors that are adjusted with display Color Management to provide high color accuracy for each of the Pixel 4 XL Gamuts.
+As expected the iPhone 12 Pro Max OLED spectra are relatively narrow with deep notches between the primaries, which results in highly saturated colors that are adjusted with display Color Management to provide high color accuracy for each of the iPhone 12 Pro Max Gamuts.

 The relative heights of the Red, Green, and Blue peaks determine the resulting White Point of the display.

-The Night Light mode is designed to change the color balance of the display in order to reduce the amount of Blue Light produced by the display, which some recent research indicates can affect how well users sleep afterwards.
-As the user adjustable Night Light slider is increased, the on-screen images take on an increasingly yellowish tint because amount of Blue Light emitted by the display decreases, which is seen in Figure 5b below.
-With the Night Light slider at its Maximum setting, the Blue Light component is reduced by 80 percent.
+The Night Shift mode is designed to change the color balance of the display in order to reduce the amount of Blue Light produced by the display, which some recent research indicates can affect how well users sleep afterwards.
+As the user adjustable Night Shift slider is increased, the on-screen images take on an increasingly yellowish tint because amount of Blue Light emitted by the display decreases, which is seen in Figure 5b below.
+With the Night Shift slider at its Maximum setting, the Blue Light component is reduced by 80 percent.